 From participant liability, to theft, to vandalism, to acts of nature, you want to be insured properly and prepared to handle whatever might come up.
 There are obviously things you can do to reduce your risk, losses, and liability, but rest assured, at one point or another, someone will try to rip you off or sue you for something.
 Expect it, prepare for it, and do everything you can to prevent and protect yourself.
 It will happen.

 We have what we would argue, are many of the best tasks, processes, checklists, waivers, and signage in the industry, all created from scratch (prior to day one) and endorsed by our insurance company.
 And while anyone can sell you on, or talk about waivers, materials, and signage, we feel it is your day to day activities that really matter.
 It is still shocking to us that we were one of the first cable parks, if not the very first, to require an actual safety orientation for all participants, on their first visit.
 Not just a “hello, here is your waiver, have fun” but a real explanation of what to expect and how things operate.
 People will absolutely try to sue you so do your safety checks, don’t be negligent, and do everything in your power to ensure your staff and participants are safe.
 Simply said, with proper training and procedures, the potential for any injury can be significantly reduced.

 Each unique location has it’s own start up and operating costs, so we’ll only list a few items here to get your wheels turning.
 This list is merely an example of what one could expect.
 We know what you need to be successful and as one of our services, we are happy to help you plan, select and prioritize the needs for your specific site(s) based on your budget and site needs.

-Here are some common items to expect.
+Here are some common items to expect (cable park only).

 •Site Acquisition and Prep